Vanilla JS and CDN

 Common pitfalls

-- Configuration — offer options, theming, and copy overrides
+- Configuration — open options, callbacks, copy.